ZovoTools

 Regex performance can vary dramatically depending on the pattern.
 Catastrophic backtracking occurs when certain patterns cause exponential time complexity on non-matching inputs.
 Avoid nested quantifiers on overlapping patterns, such as (a+)+, which can cause severe performance problems.
 Use atomic groups and possessive quantifiers where available to prevent unnecessary backtracking.

 Keep patterns as specific as possible.
 Using \d{3} instead of \d+ when you know exactly three digits are expected reduces both ambiguity and backtracking.
 Anchor your patterns with ^ and $ when matching entire strings to prevent partial matches.
-And remember that while regex is powerful, some tasks like parsing HTML or JSON are better handled by dedicated parsers.
+And remember that while regex is, some tasks like parsing HTML or JSON are better handled by dedicated parsers.

 Regex Across Programming Languages